trek-view/basecamp/_posts/2021-09-10-reverse-engineering-gopro-360-file-format-part-1.md

 My suspicion is the `.360` format is used as a more effecient codec to capture high-quality / frame-rate videos than would otherwise be possible (see my post on [FPS, Bit rate, Compression and 360 Video Quality](/blog/2020/fps-bitrate-compression-360-virtual-tours)).

-I decided to take a deeper look and see if it was possible to remove the GoPro middleman.
+I decided to take a deeper look and see if it was possible to remove the GoPro middleman and improve the user experience in converting them into mp4's.

 ## Analysing the GoPro MAX and `.360 ` tech specs